jadegold55/delannoy-tools/README.md

 - `DelannoyMatrixMenu.java`
   - Console app to generate Delannoy matrices.
   - Supports modulus mode (`p`) and PNG export.
-  - PNG rule: cells with value `0` use the “zero color”; non-zero cells use the “non-zero color”.
+  - PNG rule: cells with value `0` use the "zero color"; non-zero cells use the "non-zero color".

 - `DelannoyLiveViewer.java`
   - Live GUI viewer with sliders for: